 - Office actions and appeals with the USPTO and Trademark Trial and Appeal Board (T.T.A.B.)

-- Copyright registrations, DMCA enforcement, and copyright infringement litigation
+- Copyright registrations, DMCA enforcement

 - Litigated and helped to favorably resolve various intellectual property, technology, non-compete, and website-oriented ADA disputes in districts across the 4th, 7th, 9th, and 11th